-The amendments clarify that an entity applies IFRS 9 to long-term interests in an associate or joint venture to which the equity method is not applied but that, in substance, form part of the net investment in the associate or joint venture (long-term interests).
-This clarification is relevant because it implies that the expected credit loss model in IFRS 9 applies to such long-term interests.
-The amendments also clarified that, in applying IFRS 9, an entity does not take account of any losses of the associate or joint venture, or any impairment losses on the net investment, recognised as adjustments to the net investment in the associate or joint venture that arise from applying IAS 28 Investments in Associates and Joint Ventures.
-These amendments had no impact on the interim consolidated financial statements of the Group.
+These amendments specify that an entity applies IFRS 9 to long-term interests in an associate or joint venture not measured using the equity method but that substantially form part of the net interest in the associate or joint venture (long-term interests).
+This clarification is relevant because it implies that the expected credit loss model under IFRS 9 applies to these long-term interests.

+The amendments also clarify that, when applying IFRS 9, an entity must not consider any losses of the associate or joint venture or any impairment in the equity investment recognised as adjustments to the net interest in the associate or joint venture due to the application of IAS 28 Investments in Associates and Joint Ventures.
+These amendments do not apply to the Saras Group.

-Annual Improvements 2015-2017 Cycle
+Annual Improvements - 2015-2017 Cycle